newcharacteryigit/projectidea-cli/README.md

 You need [Python](https://www.python.org/) to run it.

-Go to project directory and install the cli:
+Run the following command in your terminal and install cli:

 ```sh
 $ pip3 install git+https://github.com/newcharacteryigit/projectidea-cli#egg=projectidea-cli